wei-song1/tp/docs/UserGuide.md

 * Extraneous arguments for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* The application accepts more than one spaces between the command and the arguments, and between the arguments themselves.
+However, at least one space must be included to separate them.<br>
+    e.g. `delete [multiple spaces] 1` is acceptable, but `delete1` is not.

+* For all commands that expect index, the index provided must be a positive integer.
+FinClient treats input indices that are not positive integer (such as 0, -1, 10.5) as format error, and will only detect out of bound index given the index provided is a positive integer. <br>
+  e.g. Given 10 contacts stored in FinClient, `delete 1` is acceptable, but `delete 0` and `delete 11` are not.
+Former displays an error message about command format, while latter displays an error message about index out of bound.
 </div>

 <div markdown="span" class="alert alert-warning">